 Online Webinar, via Zoom

-This two-day experiential webinar explores that theory and practice of cognitive behavioural chairwork, sponsored by the BABCP.
+This one-day experiential webinar explores that theory and practice of cognitive behavioural chairwork.

-This is a two-day online, participative event organised by the BABCP.
+This is a one-day online, participative event organised by CBT Reach.

 Chairwork refers to a collection of experiential interventions which utilise chairs, their positioning, movement, and dialogue for therapeutic purposes.
 Chairwork has a rich history of applications in CBT and appears to be an effective method for addressing a range of emotional and psychological difficulties.